What is a Youth Mobility Visa?

 - £19.20 for biometric information to be processed

-There may be extra costs involved with your application, such as lawyer fees if you instruct the help of an immigration caseworker, and extra fees for services like document sourcing or translation.
+There may be extra costs involved with your visa application fee, such as lawyer fees if you instruct the help of an immigration caseworker, and extra fees for services like document sourcing or translation.

 Comprehensive immigration advice tailored to your circumstances and goals.